akeneo/pim-community-dev/UPGRADE-1.5.md

 The Pim/Localization component provides classes to deal with localization, the related bundle provides Symfony integration.

-TODO:
- - Akeneo vs Pim namespace to discuss
+DONE:
  - From Oro/Bundle/LocaleBundle, move UTCDateTimeType in Akeneo/Bundle/StorageUtilsBundle
  - From Oro/Bundle/LocaleBundle, move DateRangeType and DateTimeRangeType in Pim/Bundle/FilterBundle
  - Remove Oro/Bundle/LocaleBundle

+TODO:
+ - Akeneo vs Pim namespace to discuss
  - From Oro/Bundle/TranslationBundle, move dump command & controller in our new bundle
  - Remove Oro/Bundle/TranslationBundle
- - From Pim/Bundle/TranslationBundle, move translations models to our new component
+ - [WIP] From Pim/Bundle/TranslationBundle, move translations models to our new component
  - From Pim/Bundle/TranslationBundle, move form, DI, etc in Pim/Bundle/EnrichBundle

 ## Versioning Bundle & Component [WIP]